CISSP concentrations: How ISSAP, ISSMP & ISSEP have changed

 Step 2: Register with Pearson VUE and schedule the exam

-If you meet the first round of qualifications, you’ll next need to take an exam.
-You’ll start by creating an account on Pearson VUE.
-When you set up an account, you’ll have to complete an examination agreement, which means you will adhere to the ISC2 code of ethics.
-You’ll also need to review the candidate background questions.
-Finally, you’ll pay the fee of $599 (or equivalent in other currency).
+If you meet the first round of qualifications, you'll next need to take an exam.
+You'll start by creating an account on Pearson VUE.
+When you set up an account, you must complete an examination agreement, which means you will adhere to the ISC2 code of ethics.
+You'll also need to review the candidate's background questions.
+Finally, you'll pay the fee of $599 (or equivalent in other currency).

 Step 3: Prep for, take and pass the exam

 In preparation for the exam, you can either develop a study plan or enroll in certification training prep from ISC2 or a licensed training provider.
-ISC2 also offers webinars on each of the three concentrations.
-Training can be online, in a classroom, or private, on-site.
-Understand that each of the three concentrations has its own CBK that goes beyond that for CISSP.
+Training providers like Infosec offer live training online, in a classroom or privately on-site for groups.

 The exam format for each credential is 3 hours to answer 125 multiple-choice questions.
 To successfully pass, you'll need to earn 700 points on a 1,000-point scale.
 A panel of subject matter experts (SMEs) who are ISC2 volunteers establish the passing score.